vmkhot/useful-scripts/Dask Parallelization Notes.md

 [reference blog post](https://medium.com/analytics-vidhya/how-to-efficiently-parallelize-dask-dataframe-computation-on-a-single-machine-1f10b5b02177#ad77) has nice explanation on threads, processes and how dask utilizes them

  Node: is a computer
- Each Node =  multiple CPUs
+ - Each Node =  multiple CPUs
- Each CPU = mutiple processors (cores)
+ - Each CPU = mutiple processors (cores)
- Each Core = multiple threads (only conceptual, not physical) Processes = independent programs using threads to parallelize
+ - Each Core = multiple threads (only conceptual, not physical)
+ - Processes = independent programs using threads to parallelize

-**Python cannot use mulitple threads for a single task, therefore Dask relies on processes instead.** n_partitions (Dask) >= n_processes (machine) = **ntasks** in slurm
+**Python cannot use mulitple threads for a single task, therefore Dask relies on processes instead.**

+n_partitions (Dask) >= n_processes (machine) = **ntasks** in slurm

 #### Trials

 Initially I requested 20 cpus across 5 nodes and 200 GB in total. - that's 100 processes?
-I assigned
 Each worker gets 10 GB

-This is too many - more success with less workers (<20) because each worker gets more memory `--nodes=5 --ntasks=1 --cpus-per-task=15 --mem=200G`
+This is too many - more success with less workers (<20) because each worker gets more memory

+`--nodes=5 --ntasks=1 --cpus-per-task=15 --mem=200G`
 - 12.5 GB mem per worker
 - 15 min completion